 In addition, transactions are mostly structured to consist of two phases: the signing of a preliminary agreement followed by the due diligence period and the execution of a final transfer agreement, subject to the fulfillment of various conditions precedent.

 Buyers usually carry out legal, environmental, tax and technical due diligence exercises prior to acquiring real estate.
 The transfer of the title to the real estate may also be subject to satisfactory due diligence investigations including the resolution of any issues discovered during the due diligence process.

 For joint stock companies, there are specific requirements for corporate approvals for the sale and purchase of real estate, depending on the value of the transaction.
-Should the transfer value of the property exceed a specific threshold (50% of the book value of their total assets for private companies and more than 10% of their net assets or their turnover, for public companies), the transaction must be approved by the shareholders.
+Should the transfer value of the property exceed a specific threshold (50% of the book value of their total assets for private companies and 20% of their fixed assets, less receivables, for public companies), the transaction must be approved by the shareholders.